envima/envimaR/README.md

 Environmental Informatics Lab @ Marburg University

 # envimaR
-Functions for setting up a typical R project environment as used by our team.
+Helpers for setting up working environments which focus on using the same initialization parameters across different computers and team members.